Kehrlann/spring-cloud-demo/drafts/ideas.md

 [x] Prepare simple Kotlin explanation
 [~] Prepare the demo
 [ ] Run the demo, and time it !
+[ ] Spring Sleuth
+[ ] Primer on Reactor / nio
+[ ] Fix Eureka so that the circuit breaker is nice ...

 # Questions
 - How do I present labs ?